dkllrjr/dkllrjr.github.io/cv.md

 ### Master of Science Research Thesis

-_Fall 2017 - Fall 2018_
 College of Engineering and Mines, University of Alaska, Fairbanks _Fairbanks, Alaska, USA_ and NASA Armstrong Flight Research Center, _Edwards Air Force Base, California, USA_
+Fall 2017 - Fall 2018

 - Using NASA Fiber Optic Sensing System (FOSS) and conventional strain gauge systems in high electromagnetic interference environments found in aviation
 - Developed a load cell designed around the FOSS to measure thrust from an electric motor coupled with a 3-blade propeller to develop future electric propulsion systems